stones

 Paper: C. Bény, O. Oreshkov: General Conditions for Approximate Quantum Error Correction and Near-Optimal Recovery Channels link

-By TBD
+TBD 2026

 Paper: C-J. Cao, S. M. Carroll, S. Michalakis: Space from Hilbert Space: Recovering geometry from bulk entanglement link